netdata/blog/blog/2022-11-02-monitor-airquality-airthings-netdata.md

 ![image](https://user-images.githubusercontent.com/24860547/199477710-ff6ecaf7-521f-4345-ab49-86fab5ffd087.png)

-Each metric is presented on a separate timeseries chart.
+Each metric is presented on a separate time-series chart.

 ![image](https://user-images.githubusercontent.com/24860547/199477936-d89f6601-ed62-4167-a7aa-239f6c44ceea.png)

-If you have multiple sensors, these charts will be composite the information from all of the sensors with the option to filter the ones you want to explore further.
+If you have multiple sensors, these charts will composite the information from all of the sensors with the option to filter the ones you want to explore further.

 ![image](https://user-images.githubusercontent.com/24860547/199477994-c4250231-a4aa-487e-a566-9c1a7b1466f2.png)

-Netdata comes with in-built unsupervised ML for anomaly detection, and each metric has an anomaly rate associated to it.
+Netdata comes with in-built unsupervised ML for anomaly detection, and each metric has an anomaly rate associated with it.
 This means that if the temperature or pressure or radon or any of these metrics starts behaving anomalously you can quickly spot it using Netdata.

 ![image](https://user-images.githubusercontent.com/24860547/199478174-31413dd3-680e-4e4e-8aba-8e64cf2a8366.png)
 ![image](https://user-images.githubusercontent.com/24860547/199478271-483e0699-94f5-4336-813a-431e0acab673.png)